NREL/ReEDS-2.0/README.md

 <a name="Documentation"></a>
 # Documentation

-The ReEDS Version 2018 Documentation is available at no cost from the National Renewable Energy Laboratory: [https://www.nrel.gov/docs/fy19osti/72023.pdf](https://www.nrel.gov/docs/fy19osti/72023.pdf)
+The ReEDS Version 2019 Documentation is available at no cost from the National Renewable Energy Laboratory: [https://www.nrel.gov/docs/fy20osti/74111.pdf](https://www.nrel.gov/docs/fy20osti/74111.pdf)

-The source code in this repository is the ReEDS Version 2019 model.
-Documentation for Version 2019 is forthcoming, but [Table 1](#Tab1) summarizes difference between Versions 2018 and 2019.
+The source code in this repository is the ReEDS Version 2020 model.
+Documentation for Version 2020 is forthcoming.

+[Table 1](#Tab1) summarizes difference between Versions 2018 and 2019.

 <a name="Tab1"></a>
 *Table 1. differences between ReEDS Versions 2018 and 2019.*